Hever Sprint Stakes

 The Hever Sprint Stakes is a Listed flat horse race in Great Britain open to horses aged four years and over.

-It is run at Southwell over a distance of 4 furlongs and 215 yards (1095 yd), and it is scheduled to take place each year in February or March.
+It is run at Southwell over a distance of 5 furlongs and 6 yards (1106 yd), and it is scheduled to take place each year in February or March.

 The race was first run in 2003 at Lingfield Park, and was awarded Listed status in 2007.
 It was switched to Southwell in 2024.
-From 2026 it will return to Lingfield Park.
+In 2026 it returned to Lingfield Park.